 You can find some wonderful full-time jobs as a copywriter with any large corporation in the US or abroad as a copywriter through LinkedIn or job boards.

 Copywriters that work for large corporations often draw six-figure salaries and lots of perks.
 Because they work in teams of creative people to make ads and promotional materials for large brands that are often shown across the world on different media platforms.

 Your experience as a blogger will also matter while working for a large corporation as a copywriter.

 More Tips to Become a Copywriter

-Copywriters are an integral part of the global advertising industry and are now becoming important players for the digital marketing industry too.
-Therefore, updating your skills in these fields could ensure you become a successful copywriter in 2021.
+Copywriters are an integral part of the global advertising industry and are now becoming important players in the digital marketing industry too.
+Therefore, updating your skills in these fields could ensure you become a successful copywriter in 2023.

 Also, join copywriter forums and professional groups online.
 This helps you stay in touch with the latest trends and happenings in the fields while alerting you about freelance and full-time work opportunities as a copywriter.